-Here are a few frequently asked questions about WIFC that are not covered elsewhere – please read and drop Tom or Rich an Email if there is something we need to add, or if you have any comments.
+Here are a few frequently asked questions about WIFC that are not covered elsewhere – please read and drop Rich, Dave or Moz an Email if there is something we need to add, or if you have any comments.

 Q. How much are subs and when should they be paid ?

-Subs are currently set at £5 per game and MUST be paid before kick-off to Tom, or whoever has been noiminated in his absence.
+Subs are currently set at £5 per game and MUST be paid before kick-off to whoever has been noiminated ito collect.
 Failure to pay may result in not being selected to play.
 There will be an additional £1 added if subs are paid late for any reason.

 Q. Is there an annual signing-on fee ?

 Not as such – the £25 fee for playing at Worldnet and £5 matchday subs are set at the level they are to ensure the club has a float to pay for things like matchballs, kit, pitch/referee fees and website hosting as we go along.
-The club also runs a pontoon competition to raise extra funds and all players are expected to enter, as well as fully support any additional fund-raising exercises we undertake.
+The club also runs a pontoon competition to raise extra funds and all full squad members are expected to enter, as well as fully support any additional fund-raising exercises we undertake.

 Q. What happens if I owe WIFC money ?

-Chris will periodically issue a list of monies outstanding for each player.
+We will periodically issue a list of monies outstanding for each player.
 If the amount becomes too large, we will discuss each player’s outstanding amount with them and arrange payment over a period of time.
 In extreme cases we reserve the right not to select players that owe money to the club so please be aware.
-If you’re in any doubt about how much you may or may not owe, please Email Chris.
+If you’re in any doubt about how much you may or may not owe, please drop Chris an Email.

 Q. Is Injury insurance provided by WIFC ?